Submushf/Django-practise/readme.md

-My app is completed and its live in https://test-ground-2021.herokuapp.com/ go check it out if interested
+My app is completed and its live in https://test-ground-2021.herokuapp.com/ go check it out if interested, there is just a small issue while searching but i will fix it by the secound week of feb. 🎃